globalbao/terraform-azurerm-policy/README.md

 terraform destroy
 ```

-### Delete/remove all created terraform resources using a workspace and .tfvars
+### Delete all created terraform resources using a workspace and .tfvars

 ```terraform
 terraform init